Click “Subscribe Now” to get attorney insights on the latest developments in a range of services and industries.

 For many international athletes, competing in the United States or Canada can mark the pinnacle of their careers.
 To enter the United States, either as individuals or as part of a team, foreign national athletes must secure an O or P visa.
 Dickinson Wright is known globally as a go-to immigration firm for world-class international athletes and teams, as well as for the domestic organizations sponsoring their visas.
 We have served as trusted counsel to many well-known international athletes and our clients have come to rely on our guidance through what can be a very stressful process.

-With immigration lawyers in 18 offices across North America, the Dickinson Wright team offers deep experience in this area.
+With immigration lawyers across North America, the Dickinson Wright team offers deep experience in this area.
 We have been successfully securing O and P visas for many years, and we understand what is needed for an application to have the best chance of success.
 Our lawyers work with foreign athletes to best position their “extraordinary abilities” to meet the specific and rigorous requirements for approval.
 We also continue our relationships with clients and sponsors after they are admitted, helping them to maintain continuous legal immigration status.

 • Advising foreign national athletes and teams on the requirements, classifications, and process for obtaining O and P visas.